amsanchez93/amsanchez93.github.io/projects/project-5.md

 </div>

-'Simple Workout Tracker' is a simple DBMS backed web application that I created for my final project in ICS321, Data Storage & Retrieval, Spring 2015.
+'Simple Workout Tracker' is a simple DBMS backed web application that I created for my final project in [ICS321](http://www.catalog.hawaii.edu/courses/departments/ics.htm), Data Storage & Retrieval, Fall 2016.
 The project helped me learn how to design and implement an application backed by a DBMS.

 For this project, I used multiple HTML pages to allow users to enter their username, password, and workout information.
 Using PHP and  and MySQL, I was able to allow users, once verified, to read and write data to their profiles.

-With this project, I gained experience with simple back-end DBMS driven web application design.
+With this project, I gained 'hands-on' experience with DBMS driven web application design.

+I received a perfect score on this project.

 [Application Demo (Video)](https://youtu.be/Y55aI77Opms)